bertkdowns/lookleftandright/readme.md

 I haven't changed anything, the original brief is below, as our class got us to practice writing briefs for assignments, but they didn't have to be too serious.

-The only thing's I've done is make a 404 page and deployed it with [Github Pages](bertkdowns.github.io/lookleftandright)
+The only things I've done is make a 404 page and deployed it with [Github Pages](bertkdowns.github.io/lookleftandright)

 # LOOK LEFT AND RIGHT GAME